22 helpful gadgets, gifts, and other things for seniors to make living at home easier in 2024

 It’s not easy getting older.
 With it can come decreased mobility, less dexterity, and perhaps even pain from doing the things that were so simple just a few years ago.
 When difficulty with everyday tasks threatens elderly independence, there may just be the perfect solution – in a gadget.

-Read on to find some of the best affordable gadgets for the elderly or those recovering from an injury.
-Whether you are aging and looking for some aids to daily living, or you’re caring for aging loved ones and want to help them remain independent, here is our list of great gadgets to make life easier.
+Read on to find some of the best affordable gadgets, gifts and other things for the elderly living at home or those recovering from an injury.
+Whether you are aging and looking for some aids to daily living, or you’re caring for aging loved ones in their home and want to help them remain independent, here is our list of great gadgets and other things to make life easier.
 (They also make great gifts!)

 Dressing made easy